Report on Government Services 2020

-Nationally in 2014-15 (2015-16 data were not available for this Report), the number of people with disability using NDA specialist disability services as a proportion of the estimated potential population was:
+Nationally in 2017-18 (2018-19 data were not available for this Report), the number of people with disability (aged 0–64 years) using NDA specialist disability services as a proportion of the estimated potential population was:

-In 2014-15, 1857 people who used disability support services under the NDA transitioned to the NDIS.
-As at 30 June 2015, there were 10 067 NDIS participants who were existing State/Territory service users (that is, had transferred at some time from NDA services).
+In 2017-18, 38 646 people who used disability support services under the NDA were identified as transitioning to the NDIS.
+As at 30 June 2018, there were 102 764 NDIS participants who were existing State/Territory service users (that is, had transferred at some time from NDA services).

 The Australian, State and Territory governments aim to ensure that people with disability and their carers have an enhanced quality of life, enjoy choice and wellbeing, achieve independence, social and economic participation, and full inclusion in the community.

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of government funded services for people with disability.
-The performance indicator framework shows which data are complete and comparable in the 2017 Report.
+The performance indicator framework shows which data are complete and comparable in this Report.

 An overview of the Services for people with disability performance indicator results are presented.
-Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Services for people with disability chapter and attachment tables.
+Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Services for people with disability section and data tables.